DenverJensen/jensendenver-dot-com/src/data/about.md

 # Intro

 I am a Front-End Developer for [Discover Financial Services](https://discover.com) where I build tools to support business workflow and employee performance measurement.
-I am graduating from [Weber State University](https://weber.edu) at the end of the year.
+I am graduating from [Weber State University](https://weber.edu) at the end of the year(2022).
 I am particularly interested in JavaScript and front-end development.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently